Studenten1/L2/README.md

 You should import the statistics-app component.
 When it is added to the DOM it will start with the "npm run dev" command.
 Follow the instructions in the web application, submit the data and then choose the different options for viewing descriptive statistics.

-# Info to the app-developer

-You should import the statistics-app component.
-When it is added to the DOM it will start with the "npm run dev" command.
-The statistics-app component can be found in  [app](./src/js/components/statistics-app/statistics-app.js).
-The app component is dependent on the descriptive-statistics module.

 # Info to the user of the descriptive-statistics module

 You should import the descriptive-statistics component/module.
 Then there are six public methods which you can use: <br><br>